What is Individual Therapy?

 Begin Therapy for Eating Disorders in Los Angeles, California

-If you are an adolescent or the caregiver of an adolescent who is struggling with an eating disorder and other mental health symptoms, contact our admissions department today.
+If you are a man or a woman who is struggling with an eating disorder and other mental health symptoms, contact our admissions department today.

 At Trellis Recovery Centers, our individual therapy for eating disorders is truly individualized.
 Full recovery is possible, and our experienced team of therapists will be there each step of the way as you begin your journey to healing.